BCSC 151: Syllabus

 Intellectual excitement aside, there are also practical reasons to study perception.
 Analyzing perception allows us to imagine and build artificial systems, such as virtual reality systems.
 Investigating the neural hardware of perception helps us to understand and treat injuries and disorders.
 Perception issues arise in many facets of life, such as in the design of highways, motion pictures, and smartphones, to name only a few.

 The course will emphasize visual perception, which is the most studied of the senses and arguably the most important.
 Vision is also the area in which I have done most of my research.
-To be balanced, we will also dedicate chunks of time toward other sense modalities including audition, olfaction, and gustation.
+We will also dedicate chunks of time toward other sense modalities including audition, olfaction, pain, proprioception, and gustation.
 Lectures are supplemented with demonstrations and exercises.

 This course follows the College credit hour policy for four-credit courses.
 This course meets twice weekly for a total of three academic hours per week.
 The course also includes a recitation for one academic hour per week.
 There are four recitation times available.
 You should register for one recitation but may attend any of the sessions.
 During recitations, TAs will review the concepts from the lecture material and answer questions from students, as well as lead discussions.
 It is up to you to come prepared with questions and utilize this resource.
 TA's will not simply re-teach the lecture slides.